mlrun/katacoda-scenarios/quick-start/test.md

 Now that you have a trained model, you can test it: run a task that uses the [test_classifier](https://github.com/mlrun/functions/tree/master/test_classifier) marketplace function to run the selected trained model against the test data set, as returned for the training task (train) in the previous step

-### Test
+### Test the model

 ```python